Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Introduction

 Most of these methods~\cite{candela1, oneil1, datta1, minden1, dfm1, solin1, aki1} involve some sort of (fast) approximate inversion of the covariance matrix~$\mtx{C}$ that appears in the likelihood function~$p$ of a Gaussian process

-In particular, reduced-rank algorithms approximate the~$N \times N$ covariance matrix~$\mtx{C}$ with a \emph{global} rank-$k$ factorization~$\mtx{X}\mtx{X}\tran$ such that
+In particular, reduced-rank algorithms approximate the~$N \times N$ covariance matrix~$\mtx{C}$ with a \emph{global} rank-$m$ factorization~$\mtx{X}\mtx{X}\tran$ such that

-where~$\mtx{X}$ is an $N \times k$ matrix and~$\epsilon$ is some tolerance chosen based on the application at hand.
+where~$\mtx{X}$ is an $N \times m$ matrix and~$\epsilon$ is some tolerance chosen based on the application at hand.
 The quadratic form~$\vct{y}\tran \mtx{C}^{-1} \vct{y}$ can then be computed in the least-squares-sense.
 Usually, reduced-rank algorithms rely on rough approximations of the covariance matrix (such as standard Nystr\"om methods whereby rows or columns are randomly sub-sampled) or they require certain assumptions about the covariance kernel and distribution of data points.
 Furthermore, these low-rank approximation ideas can be used in a \emph{locally} recursive fashion, as in the algorithms of~\cite{oneil1, minden1}, to construct a hierarchical factorization of the covariance matrix that allows for direct inversion in~$\mathcal O(N)$ time for a reasonably general choice of covariance function.
 However, these algorithms rely on the covariance matrix having a particular low-rank structure away from the diagonal, and can be prohibitively slow when, for certain kernels or data, this condition is not met (or in the case when the ambient dimension of the observations is high).

 In the numerical methods of this paper, we decompose a Gaussian process defined on an interval (or a rectangular region of $\R^d$) into a global expansion of fixed basis functions with random coefficients that is optimally accurate in the $L^2$-sense.
 Specifically, we introduce a numerical method for approximating a continuous Gaussian process using its Karhunen-Lo\`eve (KL) expansion~\cite{loeve1,xiu1}.
 This approach is of course a global one, and does not apply any hierarchical compression strategy directly to the induced covariance matrix itself.
-We merely provide the numerical tools to optimally compress, to any desired precision, a Gaussian process onto a lower-rank subspace using its associated eigenfunction expansion.
-For a Gaussian process with covariance kernel~$k: \R^d \, \times \, \R^d \to \R$, using such a KL-expansion allows a Gaussian process
+We merely provide the numerical tools to optimally compress, to any desired precision, a Gaussian process onto a lower-rank subspace using its associated eigenfunction expansion, independently of where the process was sampled.
+For a Gaussian process with covariance kernel~$k: \R^d \times \R^d \to \R$, using such a KL expansion allows a Gaussian process

 defined on a region~$D \subset \R^d$ to be reformulated using an expansion of the form